 You can teach your own American Eskimo Dog to do tricks!
 Their eagerness to please and keen intelligence make it easy for this dog to go beyond the standard obedience commands.

 10. German Wirehaired Pointer

 The German Wirehaired Pointer (GWP) was bred to be a versatile hunting dog.
-Rather than specialize in one task, the GWP could be trained to point, retrieve, and perform other jobs alongside hunters.
+Rather than specialize in one task, though, the GWP could be trained to point, retrieve, and perform other jobs alongside hunters.
 This flexibility makes the GWP among the most trainable dog breeds.